 To know how Aggieland Pregnancy Outreach came into existence, it is helpful to know a little about me.
 I have been married since 1983.
 My husband, Scott, and I have two darling sons and have lived in College Station since 1995.
 I am a registered nurse and I worked primarily with adult heart patients before my children were born.

 When we got married, I was in the middle of nursing school and Scott was beginning medical school.
 Being a young, married couple with no income, we did not want to start a family for a while.
-Once we were through with our education, we felt were ready to begin a family, but no babies came!
+Once we were through with our education, we felt we were ready to begin a family, but no babies came!
 We chose not to seek medical treatment for infertility.
 We decided we would rather adopt a baby.

-At the time we lived in a small town in Southwest Texas.
-We had some friends from our church who called us one night in great distress to say that their daughter was pregnant.
+At the time, we lived in a small town in Southwest Texas.
+Some friends from our church called us one night in great distress to say that their daughter was pregnant.
 She was a freshman in college.
-These parents did not know Scott and I were thinking of adopting a baby; they were just calling for advice.
+These parents did not know that Scott and I were thinking of adopting a baby; they were just calling for advice.
 Scott discussed the medical needs Erin (pseudonym) would have and then we talked about the options Erin was considering.
 At that time, she was trying to sort through the options of parenting versus adoption.
-We referred her familiy to a social worker at an adoption agency to guide them.
+We referred her family to a social worker at an adoption agency to guide them.
 We told them we had spent time with this agency because we were thinking of adopting a baby ourselves.
 We knew this agency would not pressure Erin one way or the other, but they would just help her think it all out.
 You can probably guess where this story is going….she decided on adoption.